 Current research on diagnosis and treatment

-- Screening: The CAPTURE Study validates a simple tool for COPD screening in primary care settings that will help to identify people with undiagnosed COPD.
+- Screening: The COPD Assessment in Primary Care to Identify Undiagnosed Respiratory Disease & Exacerbation Risk (CAPTURE) Study validates a simple tool for COPD screening in primary care settings that will help to identify people with undiagnosed COPD.
 Researchers are confirming that a quick breathing test and a simple questionnaire can help reach patients who are likely to benefit from treatment for COPD.

-- New treatments: The Pulmonary Trials Cooperative brings together patients, researchers, and health care professionals from more than 50 institutions, with a common goal of developing new treatments for lung diseases.
-This program includes three clinical trials on COPD.
+- New treatments: The Pulmonary Trials Cooperative brought together patients, researchers, and healthcare professionals from more than 50 institutions with a common goal of developing new treatments for lung diseases.
+This program included three clinical trials on COPD.

 Find more NHLBI-funded studies on COPD treatment at NIH RePORTER.